Blog · Barcelona · A Walk Down the Passeig de Gràcia: Everything To See and Do

 “Here we come to the Catalan Champs-Élysées!”
 That’s what most tourists think when they see the Passeig de Gràcia for the very first time.
 But this avenue has a totally different charm — and also a different story — that will enchant you, wherever you start your walk from.

-I’m a local guide here in Barcelona, and it will be a pleasure to show you my personal walk down Passeig de Gràcia.
+I’m a local guide for tours in Barcelona, and it will be a pleasure to show you my personal walk down Passeig de Gràcia.
 I’ll be starting in the north and heading south.
 This avenue, developed in 1827, was originally created to connect Barcelona to the ancient town of Gràcia, which was not part of the city until 1897, when modernist architecture was reaching its highest point.

 As a consequence, Passeig the Gràcia became the heart of the Catalan bourgeoisie, who could afford nice modernist mansions designed by the most famous Catalan architects, even by Antoni Gaudí himself!